phpMyDomo/phpMyDomo/www/inc/doc/INSTALL.md

 ```
 _change "phpMyDomo-phpMyDomo-XXXX" according to your exact directory name, ie "phpMyDomo-phpMyDomo-9fa72f8"_

-If some software are already installed, it wont break anything to launch this script: It will just install missing software (if any), enable modRewrite, and change the cache permission for you...
+If some software are already installed, it wont break anything to launch this script: It will just install missing software (if any), enable modRewrite, change the cache permission and rename the conf_sample directory for you...

 __3)__ If you've not already launched the install script, __make the _www/inc/cache_ directory writable__: